Success through Data Analytics in Sales

 In this article, we discuss the opportunities offered by data analytics in B2B sales and best practices.
 The focus is on predictive sales analytics.
 We invite you to immerse yourself in the world of data with us.

-The basics of data analysis in sales
+The basics of data analytics in sales

 Before delving deeper into the topic, it is important to familiarize yourself with the basic concepts of data analysis in sales.